twodeadgirls/twodeadgirls.github.io/aboutme.md

 <p>
 <strong>Artist Statement</strong>
 <p>My interest as a photographer is trying to understand cultural landscapes and the resultant physical form.
 I am self-taught, introduced to the medium while in graduate school and studying the works of <a href="https://en.wikipedia.org/wiki/J._B._Jackson">J.B.
 Jackson</a>.
 Photography over time of landscapes can reveal how physical form (the built environment) is driven by culture as well as the effects this resultant form has on it's inhabitants.
-  Resource exploitation, racial segregation, and materially obsessed cultures all become self fulfilling prophecies, their built form
+  Resource exploitation, racial segregation, materially obsessed cultures all become self fulfilling prophecies, their built form steering culture in a hidden landscape psychology.

-<p>l am still a beginner to photogrpahy, learning to understand the basics of exposure aperture and lens selection.
+<p>l am still a beginner to photography, learning to understand the basics of exposure aperture and lens selection.
 Sometimes I like to film people discussing their experience of place or conflict.
 The moving image is a combination of audio and image in my work less something new.
 Some of my inspirations are <a href="https://en.wikipedia.org/wiki/Walker_Evans">Walker Evans</a>, <a href="https://en.wikipedia.org/wiki/Robert_Capa">Robert Capa</a>, <a href="https://en.wikipedia.org/wiki/Diane_Arbus">Diane Arbus</a> and <a href="https://www.williamalbertallard.com/">William Allard</a>.

   <br  />
 <p>